apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 Doris Versions:
 - 2.1.5/2.0.14: If upgrading from previous versions to these two versions, and the user has a drop partition operation, an NPE may occur during upgrade or restart.
 This is due to a new field introduced in these versions, which older versions don't have, causing a default value of null.
 This issue was fixed in 2.1.6/2.0.15.

+### Configuration and Attribute Requirements

+**Attribute Requirements**
+- `light_schema_change`: The Syncer requires both upstream and downstream tables to have the `light_schema_table` attribute set, otherwise, data synchronization will fail.
+Note: The latest version of Doris automatically sets the `light_schema_change` attribute when creating tables.
+If using an older version of Doris or upgrading from an older version, you need to manually set the `light_schema_change` attribute for existing OLAP tables before enabling Syncer synchronization.

+**Configuration Requirements**
+- `restore_reset_index_id`: If the table to be synchronized has an inverted index, this must be set to `false` on the target cluster.
+- `ignore_backup_tmp_partitions`: If temporary partitions are created upstream, Doris will prevent backups, causing the Syncer synchronization to fail.
+Setting `ignore_backup_tmp_partitions=true` in FE can avoid this issue.

 ## Start Syncer

 Start Syncer according to the configurations and save a pid file in the default or specified path.
 The name of the pid file should follow `host_port.pid`.